 Chemical control refers to the use of pesticides, and for all practical purposes, some invasive organisms cannot be controlled without the use of pesticides.
 There are many kinds of herbicides, insecticides, and fungicides, and not all of them will be appropriate for every situation.
-The choice of pesticide depends on the target population, stage of growth, the presence of desirable species that may be affected, the proximity of water resources and environmental conditions.
+The choice of a pesticide depends on the target population, stage of growth, the presence of desirable species that may be affected, the proximity of water resources and environmental conditions.

 Additionally, there may be some areas where chemical control is inappropriate, for example, if rare species are present.
 Pesticides must always be applied in accordance with the label.
 Landowners should possess the proper equipment and the knowledge to safely apply chemicals or hire a licensed applicator.
 Proper personal protective gear should be used, and materials to contain spills should be kept close by.

-Visit Wisconsin's Pesticide Applicator Training website to find out more about pesticide applicator training, requirements and certification process.
+Visit Wisconsin's Pesticide Applicator Training website to find out more about pesticide applicator training, requirements and the certification process.

 - Basal bark - Apply herbicide (generally in an oil carrier) in a ring, at least 6" wide, to the base of a woody stem, typically the bottom 12-24 inches.
 For trees that root sucker, treat the exposed root collar as well.
 Spray to the point of run-off, but not beyond.
 The herbicide will penetrate the stem and move to the roots.
 The best timing is in the fall and early winter.
 Do not treat wet bark.
 Herbicide solutions may vary based on the diameter of the plant.
 Always apply in accordance with the herbicide label.

-- Bundle and cut - Bundle together all the stems of a plant (typically a grass).
+- Bundle and cut - Bundle together all the stems of a plant (typically grass).
 Cut the stems above where they are bundled, and apply herbicide to the cut stems.